foxxyz/multibrowse/README.md

 Displays are ordered according to their x/y position from left to right, then top to bottom.
 Top-left display is always display #1.

+### Additional Options

+Additional CLI options passed to the `multibrowse` binary will be delegated to the browser instance.
+Check out the [wiki page](https://github.com/foxxyz/multibrowse/wiki) for common options.

 Installation
 ------------